Guns for San Sebastian

 Guns for San Sebastian (La bataille de San Sebastian) is a 1968 French Western film based on the 1962 novel A Wall for San Sebastian, written by Rev. Fr.
 William Barnaby "Barby" Faherty, S.J.
 The film is directed by Frenchman Henri Verneuil, and stars Anthony Quinn, Anjanette Comer and Charles Bronson.
 The score is by Ennio Morricone, who would then use his work in this film as an inspiration for the main theme in The Mercenary.
-Filming took place in Sierra de Órganos National Park in the town of Sombrerete, Mexico It was made as a co-production between France, Italy, and Mexico.
+Filming took place in Sierra de Órganos National Park in the town of Sombrerete, Mexico.
+It was made as a co-production between France, Italy, and Mexico.

 It is a rare instance of a French Western actually being shot in Mexico, instead of substituting Spain or some similar European location.

 Plot

 In 1746, on the lawless northern frontier of the Viceroyalty of New Spain, womanizing Mestizo outlaw and Spanish Royal Army deserter Leon Alastray (Anthony Quinn) is wounded and pursued into a church by a posse of soldiers.
-He is granted sanctuary by a sympathetic priest (Sam Jaffe), who refused to turn Alastray over to the military.
+He is granted sanctuary by a sympathetic priest (Sam Jaffe), who refuses to turn Alastray over to the military.
 The Bishop sides with the army, and when the priest still refuses to hand Alastray over he is reassigned as pastor of a remote village, San Sebastian.
 The priest smuggles Alastray, who is both atheistic and anti-clerical, past the soldiers surrounding the church.
-Alastray feels guilty for what has happened to the priest, so accompanies him to the village to ensure he gets there safely.
+Alastray feels guilty for what has happened to the priest, so he accompanies him to the village to ensure he gets there safely.
 However, he is angry and embittered throughout the trip.

 They arrive at San Sebastian to find the church barely standing and the village abandoned.
 They ring the church bell to summon any Christians.
 The first to respond to the sound is a marauding vaquero who shoots the priest, mortally wounding him.
 However, his ringing of the church bell eventually brings the villagers out from the surrounding hills.
 They hide there because they are terrorized by Mestizo vaqueros and Yaqui Indians.
 The villagers mistake Alastray for a priest.
 He at first denies it and is scornful of them, but, guided by a persistent village woman, Kinita (Anjanette Comer), to whom he is attracted, decides to take on the role and organize the villagers.
 They are aided by the persuasive power of an accident the villagers think is a miracle.

 Teclo (Charles Bronson), the leader of the Mestizo vaqueros, pretends to side with the villagers, but in reality he despises the Spanish half of his blood, rather than the Indian half.
 Teclo accordingly wants the villagers to renounce Roman Catholicism and live under his leadership in the hills.
 While Alastray organizes the men of the village to build an irrigation dam, the Yaqui attack and massacre many of the inhabitants of the village.
 The angry and bereaved villagers order Alastray out.